 Decorating the entrance with flowers will create a welcoming scene.
 It will be a fall-ready addition to the outdoors.

 Halloween trees are great to be placed next to your front door.
 They can be made using paper and cardboard or simply with an old Christmas tree.
-Deck it with skulls, bats, spider web, paper crafts and other decorative ornaments ad you rea ready to welcome evil spirits into your home.
+Deck it with skulls, bats, spider webs, paper crafts and other decorative ornaments and you are ready to welcome evil spirits into your home.
 It doesn’t necessarily have to be a big one.
 You can create a small one with dry tree branches and a vase.

 Decorating outdoors for Halloween becomes easy with lights.
 A galore of light strings can be strewn across the front door of the house and also to highlight other decorations.

 The front door can be decorated in different ways.
 Just wrap the front door with crepe paper and glue eye cutouts to give it a mummy-like look.
 You can also paste some face cutouts or googly eyes directly on the door.